mjordan/islandora_workbench/README.md

 * `allow_missing_files` determines if empty`file` values are allowed.
 If set to `true`, empty `file` values are allowed and will result in nodes without attached media.
 Defaults to `false` (which means all `file` values must contain the name of a file that exists in the `input_data` directory).
 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 If omitted, defaults to ",".
 * `id_field` is the name of the field in the CSV that uniquely identifies each record.
 If omitted, defaults to 'id'.
 * `published` determines if nodes are published or not.
 Applies to 'create' task only.
-Defaults to `True`; set to `False` if you want the nodes to be unpublished.
+Defaults to `true`; set to `false` if you want the nodes to be unpublished.
 Note that whether or not a node is published can also be set at a node level in the CSV file in the `status` base field, as described in the "Base Fields" section below.
 Values in the CSV override the value of `published` set here.
 * `validate_title_length`: Whether or not to check if `title` values in the CSV exceed Drupal's maximum allowed length of 255 characters.
-Defaults to `True`.
-Set to `False` if you are using a module that lets you override Drupal's maximum title length, such as [Node Title Length](https://www.drupal.org/project/title_length) or [Entity Title Length](https://www.drupal.org/project/entity_title_length).
+Defaults to `true`.
+Set to `false` if you are using a module that lets you override Drupal's maximum title length, such as [Node Title Length](https://www.drupal.org/project/title_length) or [Entity Title Length](https://www.drupal.org/project/entity_title_length).
 * `pause` defines the number of seconds to pause between each REST request to Drupal.
 Include it in your configuration to lessen the impact of Islandora Workbench on your site during large jobs, for example `pause: 1.5`.
 * `paged_content_from_directories`: Defaults to `false`.
 Set to `true` if you are using the "Without page-level metadata" method of creating paged content.
 See the section "Creating paged content" below for more information.
 * `paged_content_sequence_seprator`: The character used to separate the page sequence number from the rest of the filename.
 Used when creating paged content with the "Without page-level metadata" method.
 Defaults to hypen (`-`).
 See the section "Creating paged content" below for more information.